Vishnuprasadvbhat/hands-on_llms/README.md

-## This repo contain some of the trial runs on trending llms.
+## This repo contains some of the trial runs on trending llms.